Posted on

 Apart from texting and calling details the smartphone generally hold all the bank details, personal photographs, important emails etc. in it.
 The login details like online passwords are saved in the phone for easy accessibility while proceeding online.
 Although a cell phone gives you the entire benefits but these stored information can be received by someone else too without you knowing about it.
 Read more…

-Updated on by in Web Tools
+by Quertime Writer in Web Tools

 Browsing the Internet is a daily routine for most people, whether it is for work or entertainment, and while there is no arguing about its usefulness, it all comes with a price: privacy.
 There was a time when everyone could browse the Internet anonymously, and nobody really cared about what they did online (except when they were up to no good, of course), but nowadays that’s close to being just a distant memory – websites, companies, internet service providers and even governments are on the lookout, trying to monitor every move people make online.